railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 .. figure::  images/timesheet_flow.png
    :align: center

-   *Process of approving a timesheet.*
+   *Process of approving a timesheet*

 This module supplies a new screen enabling you to manage timesheets by period.
 Timesheet entries are made by employees each day.
 At the end of the week, employees validate their week's sheet and it's